 Median Salary: $74,600 per year

 Job Growth Through 2026: 7% (as fast as avg)

 Common Entry level Education: Bachelor’s degree

 Industrial Production Manager

-Industrial Production Managers are responsible for daily operations – usually in manufacturing plants.
+These managers are responsible for daily operations – often in manufacturing plants.
 They manage workers and equipment, coordinating activities to meet production goals.
 They may oversee the entire production process, or manage one part of it.
-They can work in different industries – from food to machinery manufacturing.
+And, they can work in different industries – from food to machinery.